 Certain behaviors such as jaw clenching or bruxism (teeth grinding) significantly shorten the life of a crown.
 Moreover, eating brittle foods, ice or hard candy can compromise the adhesion of the crown, or even damage the crown.

-If you have cracked, decayed or otherwise damaged teeth, please contact us soon to schedule a free consultation to see if crowns are the right solution for you.
-By allowing already damaged teeth go untreated can cause further destruction to the surrounding teeth and bone.
+If you have cracked, decayed or otherwise damaged teeth, please contact us soon or schedule a free consultation to see if crowns are the right solution for you.
+Allowing already damaged teeth to go untreated may cause further destruction to the surrounding teeth and bone.